ActiveJpa/activejpa/README.md

 ActiveJpa is a java library that attempts to implement the active record pattern on top of JPA.
 The goal of this library is to eliminate the need to create DAO or Repository classes and make programming DAL a lot more simpler.

-What can I do with ActiveJpa
+What can you do with ActiveJpa?
 ----------------------------
 AcitveJpa abstracts out some of the most common functionalities you might need in your DAL.
 You should be able to do,